-The idea of the Mazovian Innovator competition emerged during work on the Regional Innovation Strategy for Ma-zovia - the RIS Mazovia project.
-While analysing the stua-tion of the region, the province authorities became confi-dent that it is necessary to promote cooperation between science and business.
-During work on the strategy objec-tives, business people and scientists spoke favourably about the competition.
-The Mazovian Innovator competition is designed to promote the best practices among young scientists and the business community of Mazovia province.
+The idea of the Mazovian Innovator competition emerged during work on the Regional Innovation Strategy for Mazovia - the RIS Mazovia project.
+While analysing the situation of the region, the province authorities became confident that it is necessary to promote cooperation between science and business.
+During work on the strategy objectives, business people and scientists spoke favourably about the composition.
+The Mazovian Innovator competition in designed in progress the best practices preserve uses. is designed to promote the best practices among young scientists and the business community of Mazovia